Tech Romancer: Reception

-GameRankings, which assigns a normalised rating in the Percentages Grade, calculated an average score of 78% for The Dreamcast version.
-Famicom Tsūshin scored The Dreamcast version of the game a 29 out of 40, one points away from Silver Awards Editors' Choice.
+The Dreamcast version received favorable reviews.
+In Japan, Famitsu gave it a score of 29 out of 40, just one point away from Silver Awards Editors' Choice.
 Greg Orlando of NextGen said of the game, "It's not often when we get to step into our favorite anime and beat some metal ass.
 Now if only the fighting were as inspired as the off-the-wall anime plot..."
-James Mielke of GameSpot described the game as “A Combination of great graphics and solid fighting fun”, He noted the game has contains more replay value than Jojo's Bizarre Adventure, Street Fighter III, and Plasma Sword: Nightmare of Bilstein combined.
-Anoop Gantayat of IGN described the game as “The Best Single-Player mode ever in a Fighting Game” due to the inclusion of Dialogue tree.
-BenT of Planet Dreamcast described the game as “a great surprise from Capcom” due to Its Japanese Anime stylings and superb character design, as well as the simple yet addictive gameplay. but criticised the overly simplistic gameplay, and underwhelming graphics compare to other titles released for the Dreamcast around the same time (most notably Resident Evil – Code: Veronica which were also made by Capcom and MDK2, from Bioware).
+James Mielke of GameSpot described the game as "a combination of great graphics and solid fighting fun".
+He noted that the game contains more replay value than JoJo's Bizarre Adventure, Street Fighter III, and Plasma Sword: Nightmare of Bilstein combined.
+Anoop Gantayat of IGN described the game as having "the greatest single player mode ever in a fighting game" through both the game's Power Stone-style rewards system and story mode which contained branching paths and multiple endings for the playable characters.
+BenT of PlanetDreamcast described the game as "a great surprise from Capcom" due to its Japanese anime stylings and superb character design, as well as the simple yet addictive gameplay, but criticized the overly simplistic gameplay and underwhelming graphics compare to other titles released for the Dreamcast around the same time (most notably Resident Evil – Code: Veronica which was also made by Capcom and MDK2 from Bioware).

+Kilo Watt of GamePro said of the game in one review, "If you're purely a fighting game fan or casual gamer, you might want to pass on Tech Romancer since it's not the pinnacle of robot fighting.
+For avid mech anime fans, this is one of those games you've dreamed about."
+In another GamePro review, however, Jake The Snake said that the game "will appeal to serious fighting game fans who like the anime-style mech basher, but casual button-mashers and mech game fans may want to pass or rent first."

+GameRevolution listed Tech Romancer as 44th on their list of the 50 Worst Game Names Ever.